 Unemployment Adjudication and Fact Finding Mechanism

-Updated : January 20th, 2021
+Updated : September 15th, 2021

-An issue is a condition or circumstance that could result in the denial of benefits as required by the eligibility and disqualification provisions in law of a particular state.
+An issue is a condition or circumstance that could result in the denial of benefits as required by the eligibility and disqualification provisions in the law of a particular state.

 Potential Reasons For Denial Of Benefits

-- You were terminated (fired), you quit, or you are on a suspension or leave of absence from your last employer or other recent employers
+- You were terminated (fired), you quit, or you are on a suspension or leave of absence from your last employer or other recent employers.

-- You are currently attending school or training (subject to exceptions)
+- You are currently attending school or training (subject to exceptions).

-- You are currently self-employed, seasonally employed or working as a freelancer
+- You are currently self-employed, seasonally employed, or working as a freelancer.

-- You are receiving payments of some kind from a recent employer that includes severance
+- You are receiving payments of some kind from a recent employer that includes severance.

 The reason for separation from your last employer usually determines whether you are eligible to receive unemployment benefits.
-If you have not earned the minimum amount as prescribed by the state, then there can be a roadblock that will stop you from qualifying.
+If you have not earned the minimum amount as prescribed by the state, there can be a roadblock that will stop you from qualifying.
 The adjudicator is required to investigate your separation(s) by finding out why you left the job(s) in case the claim is contested by either of the parties involved.
 The adjudicator must determine if you were separated from the employer(s) under conditions that might disqualify you from receiving unemployment compensation.

 Did you find this article helpful?
 YES | NO